 Year 6 students complete exams.
 These exams will take place in Semester 2.
 We believe these exams will be valuable for our students to assist in preparing them for Year 7 and demonstrate to teachers their overall understanding of the Australian Curriculum.
-Exams will be conducted in key areas such as Literacy, Numeracy and Transdisciplinary learning.
-Extending the subject areas examined will be considered throughout the year.
+Exams will be conducted in key areas such as Literacy, Numeracy and Humanities and Science.